Shelter Bay Rules and Regulations

 1.6 Denial of privileges: Members, having delinquencies, who are not in good standing, may be denied voting and all other community privileges according to the provisions of the By-Laws, Article II, Section 4.
 “Privileges” include, but are not limited to, the purchase of recreation tags, leasing space in the RV storage lot, use of the clubhouse and other rental facilities, and moorage in the Shelter Bay Marina.
 Such denial of privileges shall also be extended to renters/tenants of a member/landlord who is not in good standing.
 Privileges will be reinstated once all accounts are brought current.

 1.7 Appeal of delinquent charges: Subject to the appeal provisions outlined in the By-Laws, the member against whom delinquent charges are levied, may appeal the imposition or amounts thereof.
 The filing of an appeal suspends the denial of privileges if an appeal is filed within 60 days of the annual meeting; otherwise, a member may pay the account in full, "under protest", in order to ensure that voting rights are not affected.

 2.3 Fireworks and firecrackers are prohibited.

-2.4 All outdoor burning of any kind is prohibited within the survey of Shelter Bay.
+2.4 All outdoor burning of any kind, including the use of weed burning equipment, is prohibited within the survey of Shelter Bay.
 Gas or charcoal barbecuing at home or at community barbecue facilities is not considered outdoor burning.